 I’ve been making my version of a roasted broccoli recipe for a while.
 I love it so much, I have been known to eat it for lunch, all by itself!
-When I saw a recipe for roasted brussels sprouts, I know I had to combine the two!
+When I saw a recipe for roasted brussels sprouts, I knew I wanted to combine the two!

-You will need: a bunch of broccoli (I prefer to use organic), fresh brussels sprouts (I used bagged this time), fresh garlic, a whole lemon, olive oil, salt, pepper and (optional) fresh parmesan cheese.
-The initial recipe had way too much salt, too much oil and too much cheese for me.
+The initial recipe I used had way too much salt, too much oil and too much cheese for me.
 I’ve toned it way down, and bumped up the garlic, but you can change things to suit your own tastes!

 Toss with a large pinch of salt, a pinch of freshly ground black pepper, and just enough olive oil to coat.
 The original recipe called for a lot more salt & olive oil, but I find that it works just as well without the extra oil, and salting to taste before eating works just fine!

 I love garlic, so I use lots of cloves of garlic (6-8) and then peel and halve them before sprinkling them on top of the veggies.

 Preheat your oven to 425, and spread the veggies on a cookie sheet.